 Under Mr. Moore’s leadership, the Bureau of Engineering has received 263 of awards in the past 12 years from local, state and national organizations.
 Personally, Mr. Moore has received numerous awards and honors that recognize his dedication to public service and the field of engineering.
 For five consecutive years (2007-2012) he received the Construction Management Association of America, Southern California Chapter's "Distinguished Owner Honoree Award" for his consistent work in delivering professional construction management services.
 In 2010, he received the Green Solution Project of the Year Award for the South Los Angeles Wetland Park, which provides new publicly-accessible natural open space and helps achieve state and federal water pollution reduction goals.
 In 2008, he received the Community Impact Award for the City of Los Angeles Green Building Program from the Los Angeles Business Council for his work as a green building leader and for the management of new LEED projects.
 He has also won recognition from the local chapters of the American Institute of Architects, Consulting Engineers and Land Surveyors of California, Asian American Architects/Engineers Association, City of Los Angeles Quality and Productivity Commission, and he received the Friends of the Los Angeles River's Merrill Butler Award for his Los Angeles River restoration efforts.

 Mr. Moore graduated from the University of California, Los Angeles with a Bachelor of Science degree in engineering and completed the UCLA Anderson School of Management's Executive Organizational Leadership Program.
-He is a registered Professional Civil and Mechanical Engineer in California, has authored and co-authored many research papers and has presented his work at a wide variety of professional conferences.
+He is a registered Professional Civil and Mechanical Engineer in California, serves on a number of civic and professional boards, has authored and co-authored many research papers and has presented his work at a wide variety of professional conferences.